 We hold investments in non-marketable securities and account for these investments at cost, less impairment, plus or minus observable price changes of identical or similar securities of the same issuer.
 Changes in market value are recorded through earnings.
-Because these are non-marketable securities, we use observable price changes of identical or similar securities of the same issuer in determining any changes in the value of the securities.
+Because these are non-marketable securities, we use observable price changes of identical or similar securities of the same issuer, or when observable prices are not available, use market data of similar entities, in determining any changes in the value of the securities.
 In the second quarter of 2021, we funded an additional investment, as part of a larger equity raise, in an issuer whose equity securities we purchased in the past.
 We used the valuation associated with the more recent equity raise to adjust the valuation of our previous investments, and, as a result, recorded a gain of \$35 million on our earlier equity securities investments.
-In the third quarter of 2019, we also funded an additional investment and, as a result, recorded a gain of \$8 million on our earlier equity securities investments.
-These gains were recorded in "other income" in the consolidated statements of income in 2021 and 2019.
-At December 31, 2021 and December 31, 2020, our total investment in the securities of this issuer was \$69 million and \$26 million, respectively.
+This gain was recorded in "gains (losses) on securities, net" in the consolidated statements of income in 2021.
+In the fourth quarter of 2022, we determined that our investment in these non-marketable equity securities was impaired.
+As such, we wrote down the value based upon an estimate of the value of these securities and recorded a loss of \$60 million in "gains (losses) on securities, net" in the consolidated statements of income in 2022.
+At December 31, 2022 and December 31, 2021, our total investment in the non-marketable securities of this issuer was \$8 million and \$69 million, respectively.